 Neither Flores nor MRI defended the charges in the United States District Court for the Central District of California.

-If you are a Maximum Return Investments Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Maximum Return Investments Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.